 I do a lot with podcasting and I’m also starting to get into public speaking as well.
 The problem with these two platforms is that it’s hard to collect email leads.
 That’s where Textiful comes in.

 Textiful allows for SMS lead-capture for email.
 In other words, people can text a unique word to an SMS number and be put on an email list.
 I use Textiful to allow my podcast listeners to get on my email list through text opt-in.
 Textiful offers a seamless integration with Convertkit.

-Intercom.io is one of the best customer service and live chat apps available.
-It powers my secure coaching platform for Rebooted Body, customer service, and sales chat/ticket system.
+Helpscout is one of the best customer service and live chat apps available.
+It powers my customer service and live sales chat for all of my online brands (within the same account, which is extra awesome!).
 It’s powerful software for all things customer service.

 Webinars are a big part of my sales and lead-gen strategy.
-The software I’m currently using, due to its simplicity, is Demio.
+The software I’m currently using, due to its simplicity and integration prowess, is Crowdcast.
 There’s a lot that goes into running a successful webinar and many of the webinar platforms out there are quite complicated and cumbersome.
-Demio makes things faster and easier and has direct integration with Convertkit.
+Crowdcast makes things faster and easier and has direct integration with Drip.